P-Bhanu-Sohan/TradeBooks/README.md

 ## 📘 Overview

 This simulation replicates a high-frequency trading (HFT) environment using **Apache Kafka** to stream **minute-wise tick data** for major tech stocks.
 It executes **institutional-style strategies** on historical data using a real-time architecture, producing realistic trade logs and portfolio **P&L** updates.
+This code is only a simulation and does not reflect live time stock data or money.

 ---